Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Exchangeability as a Modeling Principle

-\paragraph*{Partial exchangeability.} In real world applications, the assumption of exchangeability is often too restrictive.
-To quote \cite{de1937prevision}: \emph{ “But the case of exchangeability can only be considered as a limiting case: the case in which this ‘analogy’ is, in a certain sense, absolute for all events under consideration. [..]
-To get from the case of exchangeability to other cases which are more general but still tractable, we must take up the case where we still encounter ‘analogies’ among the events under consideration, but without attaining the limiting case of exchangeability.” } Indeed, depending on the design of the experiment it is often meaningful to generalize exchangeability to less restrictive invariance assumptions that allow us to introduce more structure into the prior, and thus into the learning mechanism.
+\paragraph*{Partial exchangeability.} In real-world applications, the assumption of exchangeability is often too restrictive.
+To quote \cite{finetti1938condition}: \emph{``But the case of exchangeability can only be considered as a limiting case: the case in which this ‘analogy’ is, in a certain sense, absolute for all events under consideration. [\ldots] To get from the case of exchangeability to other cases which are more general but still tractable, we must take up the case where we still encounter ‘analogies’ among the events under consideration, but without attaining the limiting case of exchangeability.'' } Moreover, depending on the design of the experiment, it is often meaningful to generalize exchangeability to less restrictive invariance assumptions that allow us to introduce more structure into the prior, and thus into the learning mechanism.

-If the data are collected in different, related populations a simple generalization of exchangeability is partial exchangeability.
-Let $\Xb=(x_{ij}: i=1,\ldots,I_j,\, j=1,\ldots,J)$ denote a data array, where $j$ is the label of the population from which $x_{ij}$ is collected.
-We say that $\Xb$ is partially exchangeable if the joint law is invariant under different permutations of the observations within each population
+If the data are collected in different, related populations, a simple generalization of exchangeability is partial exchangeability.
+Let $\bX=(x_{i,j}: i=1,\ldots,I_{j},\, j=1,\ldots,J)$ denote a data array, where $j$ is the label of the population from which $x_{i,j}$ is collected.
+We say that $\bX$ is partially exchangeable if the joint law is invariant under different permutations of the observations within each population

-for any family of permutations $\{\pi_1,\ldots,\pi_J\}$.
-Partial exchangeability entails that the order of the observations is irrelevant in the learning mechanism up to preserving the information of the population memberships.
-If partial exchangeability holds for any sample sizes $(I_1,\ldots,I_J)$ the ``analogy'' assumption of partial exchangeability can be characterized in terms of latent quantities (e.g.\ parameters) via de Finetti's theorem \citep{de1937prevision},
+for any choice of finite permutations $\pi_{1},\ldots,\pi_{J}$ of $[I_{1}]$, $\ldots$, $[I_{J}]$.
+Partial exchangeability entails that the order of the observations is irrelevant in the learning mechanism, up to preserving the information of the population memberships.
+If partial exchangeability holds for any sample sizes $(I_{1},\ldots, I_{J}) \in \mathbb{N}^{J}$ the ``\emph{analogy}'' assumption of partial exchangeability can be characterized in terms of latent quantities (e.g., parameters) via de Finetti's theorem \citep{finetti1938condition, aldous1985exchangeability},

 Therefore, partially exchangeable extendable arrays can be thought of as decomposable into different conditionally independent exchangeable populations.
-As in \eqref{eq:deFExc} the characterization in \eqref{eq:deFPart} does not restrict the distributions associated with the different populations to any parametric family.
-The $P_j$ would usually be assumed to be dependent, allowing borrowing of strength across blocks.
+As in \eqref{eq:deFExc}, the characterization in \eqref{eq: deFPart} does not restrict the distributions associated with the different populations to any parametric family.
+The $P_{j}$'s would usually be assumed to be dependent, allowing borrowing of strength across blocks.